 - King Leopold II of Belgium establishes the Congo Free State as a personal possession.
-The resulting atrocities earned infamy for atrocities against the native population and inspired Joseph Conrad's novel, Heart of Darkness.
+His harsh rule earned him infamy for atrocities against the native population and inspired the novel Heart of Darkness by the renowned British-Polish author Joseph Conrad.

 - In Paris, Louis Pasteur and Emile Roux successfully test their rabies vaccine on a boy bitten by a rabid dog.
 In America, the first successful appendectomy is performed by Dr. William W. Grant.

-- Home Insurance Company Building in Chicago is completed with ten floors and weight-bearing metal frame, it is the first skyscraper.
+- Home Insurance Company Building in Chicago is completed with ten floors and weight-bearing metal frame, the first skyscraper.

 - W.W.
 Skinner is elected mayor and will serve two years.